-Russian Post is working to step up its customer service standards, particularly for small and medium-sized businesses.
+Russian Post to boost customer service for small businesses

 It is also prioritising a new system of uniform customer service standards across the country, and will be using ideas like a “mystery shopper” scheme to ensure quality control.